nacho-sg/git-tutorial/README.md

 - A branch points to a commit and it can be changed to branch to any commit.

-- The configuration of git could be --local --global or --system
+- The configuration of git could be --local --global or --system.